 “The overall design of the hotel was “off the charts”, from the historic renovation to interior design and attention to detail.
 We stayed in a Garden Suite connecting to Loft room.
 Rooms were perfectly appointed, bed extremely comfortable, frette linens, great attention to detail.
 Service at hotel was great, very personal and better than we’ve ever experienced in Israel.
 Food was excellent, very high quality.
 We already booked to return next year!”

-Small Luxury Hotel of the World (SLH) member and often offers specials (such as 20% off on suites) so check back often.
+The Norman is a Small Luxury Hotel of the World (SLH) member and often offers specials (such as 20% off on suites) so check back often.